 Your motivation behind applying for this specific degree--why this MA?

 How your educational background has prepared you for postgraduate study in this subject area.

 How obtaining this degree will fit into your future plans--what do you hope to get from studying on this course, and what are your expectations?

-- You can find out more about our Pre-Sessional English Course provided by the Centre for Applied Linguistics
+- You can find out more about our Pre-Sessional English Course provided by Applied Linguistics

 In order to fulfil the above requirements, you must supply the following documents with your application: